MaryamAsgarinezhad/obsidian/Chat history llm/Chat history.md

 ### What the Paper Says

-- A **core contribution** of Brown et al. (2020) is the concept that _no parameter updates are needed_ for GPT-3 to perform tasks if you provide examples of the task in the input text.
-They call this _in-context learning_.
+- A **core contribution** of Brown et al. (2020) is the concept that ==_no parameter updates== are needed_ for GPT-3 to perform tasks if you provide examples of the task in the input text.
+They call this _==in-context learning_.==
 - For instance, if you want GPT-3 to act as a question-answering system, you can include a handful of (Question, Answer) examples in the prompt.
 GPT-3 then infers _from context alone_ what it should do for the next query.

 ### Relevance to “Chat History”

 - In a chat-like scenario, you can treat each (User query, GPT-3 response) pair as _one example_ in the prompt.
 Once you provide a few such pairs, the model learns the “pattern” and continues the “chat” style.
-- The user’s next question is appended after these pairs, and GPT-3 produces an answer based on everything it has “seen” so far.
-This procedure is exactly the same as how GPT-3 does few-shot learning for other tasks—it’s just that your demonstration examples happen to be question-answer pairs or dialogue turns.
+- ==The user’s next question is appended after these pairs, and GPT-3 produces an answer based on everything it has “seen” so far.== This procedure is exactly the same as how GPT-3 does few-shot learning for other tasks—it’s just that your demonstration examples happen to be question-answer pairs or dialogue turns.

 ---